jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 Here, if individualism means freedom of independent investigation, that too seems paramont.
 So when "individualism" is condemned, what exactly is being referred to?
+Plainly not the sort of thing necessary to exercise a free conscience!

+So why is individualism pointed out as being a problem?
+Perhaps it's because it can imply so many things.

-_Defining Individualism_: When looking at one definition in a philosophy dictionary, the description is uselessly broad:
+_Defining Individualism_: When looking at one definition in a philosophy dictionary, the description is needlessly broad:

 > individualism, moral and political: In ethical theory and political philosophy
 > individualism is a view that gives primary moral value to individual human beings.